-- Nearly nine out of ten (89%) client households with employment report an annual household income of $30,000 or less.
+- Nearly nine out of ten (89%) client households with employment reported an annual household income of $30,000 or less.

-- Many client households face challenges in securing full-time positions, with more than half (57%) of working client households reporting part-time employment (30 hours or less per week).
+- More than half (57%) of working client households reported part-time employment (30 hours or less per week).